DjamelToufouti/Deep-Learning-with-Keras/README.md

 This project is a Kaggle project ( https://www.kaggle.com/c/dsti-s20-ann/leaderboard ).

-It aims at classifying a very noisy version of the MNIST dataset.
+The goal is to classify a very noisy version of the MNIST dataset.

-With the proposed network and the tuning done I achieved an accuracy of 98.2 %
+Following the try of different neworks and the parameters tuning done I managed to achieve an score of 98.162 %